 The State Water Board requires that the Recipient maintain and fund a separate account in an amount equal to one (1) year of Debt Service with respect to the Obligation (the "Reserve Amount") as set forth in Section 3.7.
 The Recipient represents that the Reserve Amount is and will be available to pay debt service with respect to the Obligation, if and when needed.
 The Reserve Amount consists solely of revenues of the Recipient and does not include any proceeds of any obligations the interest on which is excluded from gross income for federal income tax purposes or investment earnings thereon.
-The aggregate of the Reserve Amount, up to an amount not exceeding the lesser of (i) ten percent of the aggregate principal amount of the Obligation, (ii) the maximum annual debt service with respect to the Obligation, or (iii) 125 percent of the average annual debt service with respect to the Obligation, will be treated as a reasonably required reserve fund.
+The aggregate of the Reserve Amount, up to an amount not exceeding the lesser of (i) ten percent of the aggregate principal amount of the Obligation, (ii) the maximum annual debt service with respect to the Obligation, will be treated as a reasonably required reserve fund.